Form of Government: Federal republic

 Gold is widespread in South Dakota, Utah, Nevada and Arizona; silver is mainly found in Idaho, Arizona (in association with gold deposits), Montana and Utah.

-The USA is among the largest producers of molybdenum (Colorado and New Mexico); there are also widespread deposits of vanadium (Colorado), tungsten (Idaho, Colorado, California), and zirconium.
+The USA is among the largest producers of molybdenum (Colorado and New Mexico).
 Uranium is mined in particular in Wyoming, Nebraska, New Mexico, Arizona, Colorado, Utah and Texas; caesium in Maine; thorium in New Hampshire, Idaho and Montana.
 Sulfur comes from Texas, Louisiana, California and Nevada.
 The production of phosphate rock is also important (in Florida, Idaho, Tennessee, Montana and Wyoming); potash comes principally from New Mexico, California, Utah and Michigan.
+In 2018, the Mountain Pass mine, in southeastern California, was reopened for the extraction of rare earths.

 Most of the electricity produced is derived from fossil fuels.